-The District has a long-standing set of expectations for conduct on school property and at school functions.
+The district has a long-standing set of expectations for conduct on school property and at school functions.
 These expectations are based on the principles of civility, mutual respect, citizenship, character, tolerance, honesty and integrity.

-The Board recognizes the need to clearly define these expectations for acceptable conduct on school property, to identify the possible consequences of unacceptable conduct and to ensure that discipline, when necessary, is administered promptly and fairly.
+The board recognizes the need to clearly define these expectations for acceptable conduct on school property, to identify the possible consequences of unacceptable conduct and to ensure that discipline, when necessary, is administered promptly and fairly.
 To this end, the board adopts this code of conduct ("code").

-The Board expects any supplementary building codes of conduct to be consistent with this district code in both letter and intent.
-Though the Board recognizes differences unique to age levels and student needs, they emphasize the importance of consistency and commonality on a district-wide basis.
+The board expects any supplementary building codes of conduct to be consistent with this district code in both letter and intent.
+Though the board recognizes differences unique to age levels and student needs, they emphasize the importance of consistency and commonality on a district-wide basis.

 A school is a miniature society.
 Just as any society requires laws, rules are needed to enable a school to function appropriately.
-Our District has established rules for three primary purposes:
+Our district has established rules for three primary purposes:

-- 1. To assure a positive climate conducive to the learning process; - 2.
-To give each person in our school-community protection and freedom with responsibility; and - 3.
+To assure a positive climate conducive to the learning process.

+To give each person in our school-community protection and freedom with responsibility.

 To assist each student in the development of self-discipline.

 Our community believes that, in any educational system, expectations of students from both an academic and behavioral viewpoint should be clearly outlined.
-Our community also believes that when a student has difficulties adhering to our expectations, it is the responsibility of the community to restore justice and educate all individuals involved in order to correct behavior and ensure all behavior expectations are followed moving forward.

 It is important that all members of our school community:

-- show respect for others whether they be students, parents, school personnel, or visitors;

-- have an awareness and understanding of their actions and the consequences; - be accountable for their actions; - be responsible for the proper use of school facilities, equipment and instructional materials; and - contribute toward the maintenance of a safe environment.
+- show respect for others whether they be students, parents, school personnel, or visitors. - have an awareness and understanding of their actions and the consequences. - be accountable for their actions. - be responsible for the proper use of school facilities, equipment and instructional materials.

+contribute toward the maintenance of a safe environment.